thephez/backup-readme/platform/markdown/reference-dapi-endpoints-grpc-overview.md

 # Data Encoding

 The data submitted/received from the gRPC endpoints is encoded using both [CBOR](https://tools.ietf.org/html/rfc7049) and Base64.
 Data is first encoded with CBOR and the resulting output is then encoded in Base64 before being sent.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Canonical Encoding",
+> 🚧 Canonical Encoding
+>
-  "body": "Canonical encoding is used for state transitions, identities, data contracts, and documents.
+> Canonical encoding is used for state transitions, identities, data contracts, and documents.
 This puts the object's data fields in a sorted order to ensure the same hash is produced every time regardless of the actual order received by the encoder.
-Reproducible hashes are necessary to support validation of request/response data."
+Reproducible hashes are necessary to support validation of request/response data.
-}
-[/block]

 Libraries such as [`cbor` (JavaScript)](https://www.npmjs.com/package/cbor) and [`cbor2` (Python)](https://pypi.org/project/cbor2/) can be used to encode/decode data for DAPI gRPC endpoints.

 The examples below use the response from a [`getIdentity` gPRC request](reference-dapi-endpoints-platform-endpoints#getidentity) to demonstrate how to both encode data for sending and decode received data: